berkkan22/pubspec-dependency-inspector/README.md

 1. Open a Flutter project in Visual Studio Code.
 2. Open the `pubspec.yaml` file.
-3. The extension will automatically analyze the file and detect outdated dependencies.
+3. The extension will automatically analyze the file when saved and detect outdated dependencies.
 If not you can use the command `Analyzes dependencies`.
 4. Diagnostics will be displayed in the Problems view, indicating which dependencies require updates.
 5. Click on a diagnostic to see the available quick fixes.
 6. Choose the desired quick fix to update the dependency in the `pubspec.yaml` file.